Child Custody Lawyer in Chattanooga

-The best interests of the child are the main determining factor in setting a custody arrangement.
+The child's best interests are the main determining factor in setting a custody arrangement.
 Multiple items are taken into consideration, including (but not limited to):

 - The wishes of the child